GigiArteni/apiato-repository/docs/architecture.md

 # Architecture & Lifecycle Diagrams

-This page provides visual diagrams and flowcharts to help you understand the architecture, repository lifecycle, middleware flow, and event dispatching in Apiato Repository.
+This page provides visual diagrams and flowcharts to help you understand the architecture, repository lifecycle, and event dispatching in Apiato Repository.

 ---